dingmaotu/mql-zmq/README.md

    ZeroMQ and libsodium are provided.
 Copy the corresponding DLLs to the `Library` folder of your MetaTrader terminal.
 If you are using MT5 32bit, use the 32bit version from `Library/MT4`.
+The DLLs require that you have the latest Visual C++ runtime (2015).

+   *Note* that if you are using **MT5 32bit**, you need to comment out the `__X64__` macro definition at the top of the `Include/Zmq/Common.mqh`.
+I assume MT5 is 64 bit, since their is no way to detect 32 bit by native macros, and to define pointer related values a macro like this is required.

-The DLLs require that you have the latest Visual C++ runtime (2015). *Note* that these DLLs are compiled from official sources, without any modification.
+   *Note* that these DLLs are compiled from official sources, without any modification.
 You can compile your own if you don't trust these binaries.
 The `libsodium.dll` is copied from the official binary release.
 If you want to support security mechanisms other than `curve`, or you want to use transports like OpenPGM, you need to compile your own DLL.

 ## About string encoding